5 Dangerous Side Effects of Molly

 One of the most dangerous side effects of Molly is that it raises your body temperature.
 If a large enough dose is taken, this increase in body temperature can lead to death.
 Using Molly in a hot, crowded environment—like a club, rave, or festival—can increase the likelihood of brain damage.
 If the brain damage is severe enough, then heat stroke can follow.
 This can sometimes be fatal.

-It’s also important to stay hydrated.
-Always have water with you.
+The use of Molly can lead to dehydration and the need for water.
 There is a danger, though, of drinking too much water.
 MDMA causes increased water retention in the body.
 This can lead to the salt in your body becoming extremely diluted, increasing the risk of death.
-Some users have died as a result of drinking too much water while on Molly.4
+Some users have died as a result of drinking too much water while on Molly.

 5. Molly Can Cause an Overdose

 Many people may not think you can overdose from Molly, but you can.
 If you take too large a dose of MDMA, you may experience overdose symptoms, including:

 Overdoses can be fatal.
 It’s not worth taking large amounts of MDMA because you think you’ll have a better time with your friends.